Volkswagen T-Cross review - Reliability and safety

 Buyers can choose between Volkswagen’s fixed or flexible service packages.
 The former is recommended for lower-mileage cars, typically covering less than 10,000 miles per year.
 Those using their T-Cross for daily mileages of over 25 miles are better served by the latter.

 The car uses a range of sensors to determine when it needs servicing, but Volkswagen claims that the T-Cross can cover anything between 10,000 and 20,000 miles between oil changes on the flexible service package.

 In this review

-- 1Volkswagen T-Cross reviewThe Volkswagen T-Cross is a competent small SUV, but others offer better value
+- 1Volkswagen T-Cross reviewThe Volkswagen T-Cross is a competent small SUV, but it’s relatively expensive and lacks pizzazz

-- 4Interior, design and technologySome rivals are more funky to look at, but the cabin is smart and the in-car tech is class-leading
+- 4Interior, design and technologySome rivals are more funky to look at, but the T-Cross cabin is smart and the in-car tech is great

-- 5Practicality, comfort and boot spaceCubby-filled, spacious cabin made even more versatile thanks to sliding rear seat bench
+- 5Practicality, comfort and boot spaceCubby-filled, spacious cabin made even more versatile thanks to a sliding rear bench seat